akamai/mPulseAPI.jl/docs/src/cache_utilities.md

 :    The ID of the domain to expire.

 `appID::AbstractString`
 :    The App ID (formerly known as API key) associated with the domain.
-This can be got from the mPulse domain configuration dialog.
+This is available from the mPulse domain configuration dialog.

 `appName::AbstractString`
 :    The App name in mPulse.
 This can be got from the mPulse domain configuration dialog.